raspberrypilearning/lineup/en/step_6.md

 ## Stamping a row
 - So far you have ten values in the two lists.
 Let's stamp some costumes to the positions in the list.

 - Create a new block and call it `stamp sprites`.
-It needs two parameters as well, both number inputs and set to `rows` and `columns` just like the last one.
+It needs two parameters as well, both number inputs and set to `row` and `columns` just like the last one.

 	![new block](images/script_10.svg)